Contact details

 Employment

-- Lecturer in History, Pembroke College, University of Oxford, Sep 2015 – Sep 2016
+- Lecturer in History, Pembroke College, University of Oxford, United Kingdom, September 2015 - September 2016

 Languages

-French (can read, write, speak and understand spoken).
+French (can read, write, speak, understand spoken)

 Expertise